QuantumObject/docker-ushahidi-platform/README.md

 http://local_ip:port/

-note: this is version 3 and in development at the moment client size of the application is not ready .
+note: this is version 3 and in development at the moment client side of the application is not ready .